What can you tell me about Barrett’s esophagus? Are there any supplements, lifestyle or dietary changes you recommend for dealing with this condition?

-Barrett’s esophagus represents damage to the lining of the esophagus from gastroesophageal reflux disease (GERD), in which stomach acid backs up, causing heartburn.
-The normal tissue changes as a result of constant irritation, with regular cells transforming to resemble those of the intestinal lining.
+Barrett’s esophagus stems from damage to the lining of that organ as a result of gastroesophageal reflux disease (GERD), in which stomach acid backs up through the esophagus, causing painful irritation.
+With constant irritation, normal cells transform to resemble those of the intestinal lining.
 “Metaplasia” is the term for this kind of cellular transformation.
-It is characteristic of Barrett’s esophagus and is considered a precancerous condition and occurs in about 10-15 % of people who have long-term GERD.
-Patients have less discomfort once the cells have changed; however, 5 to 10 percent of them will go on to develop esophageal cancer, a particularly deadly disease.
+It is characteristic of Barrett’s esophagus and is considered a precancerous condition.
+It occurs in 10 to 15 percent of people who have long-term GERD.
+Patients have less discomfort once the cells have changed; however, five to 10 percent of them will develop esophageal cancer.

-Once esophageal cells change they will not revert back to normal, so treatment should focus on preventing further damage by stopping acid reflux from the stomach.
+Once esophageal cells transform, they will not revert back to normal.
+Treatment focuses on preventing further damage by stopping acid reflux from the stomach.
 A combination of dietary changes, supplements, and other lifestyle measures can help reduce GERD.
 First of all, I suggest switching to my anti-inflammatory diet.

 The goal is to get the disorder under control quickly.
 Prescription medications that block stomach acid production, such as Prilosec, Prevacid, Nexium, Aciphex or Protonix, work but cause severe dependence when used long-term.
-The over-the-counter drugs Pepcid, Tagamet, Axid and Zantac can also help relieve symptoms.
-Surgery is often a last resort for people with severe long-term reflux that is resistant to treatment.
+The over-the-counter drugs, Pepcid, Tagamet, Axid and Zantac can help relieve symptoms.
+Surgery may be recommended for people with severe long-term reflux that is resistant to drug treatment.

 Andrew Weil, M.D.